briandfoy/briandfoy.github.io/_posts/2020-01-30-battling-ahrefsbot.md

 Looking at the Cloudflare logs, I see that every IP that I'm blocking with my User-Agent rule is a French IP address.
 Every one of them.
-Yep, there are two providers in France that tolerate this sort of nonsense.
+Yep, there are two providers in France that tolerate this sort of nonsense, and it was [AS16276](https://ipinfo.io/AS16276) bothering me.
 French IPs addresses claiming to be from a company located Singapore with offices in France and with ["roots" in the Ukraine](https://ahrefs.com/about) (a country that I already block outright).

+I fall back to another `RewriteRule`.
+Since that URL doesn't map to anything I have, I can do it with just the front part of the URL.
+This didn't seem to work at first.
+I tracked down and disabled an `ErrorDocument` handler *extra/httpd-multilang-errordoc.conf* to get the right response code sent to the client.
+This might be why my earlier rewrite didn't work, but I hadn't turned on logging then.
+For some stupid reason, sending the `ErrorDocument` version changed the status back to 200 (because *that* file *was* found):

+{% highlight text %}
+RewriteRule  ^/search/ [R=500]
+{% endhighlight %}

+Ten years ago this sort of thing could bring down a WordPress server because it would overwhelm MySQL.
+Now, I press a button at Cloudflare and it's stopped instantly.